 As both a momma to a kiddo who struggles with back-to-school anxiety and a special education professional, I’d like to put your worries to rest.
 Back-to-school anxiety is extremely common for children, and I have some tips that may help you and your child with this transition.

-- Doing the full day of back-to-school shopping or making a big deal of it can cause a lot of stress.
-Yes, back-to-school day is going to happen and we can’t deny that.
+Doing the full day of back-to-school shopping or making a big deal of it can cause a lot of stress.
+Yes, the first day of school is going to happen and we can’t deny that.
 But the shopping part, if it has to happen, can change depending on the kid.
 With our oldest, we go pick out school supplies and new clothes together and he gets all excited.
 We eat ice cream and make stops at Old Navy, Target, and Payless—three of his favorites and mine too because my pocketbook doesn’t cry as hard.
-Our youngest typically chooses to sit with mom on the couch at home and surf Amazon and Old Navy online.
+Our youngest typically chooses to sit with Mom on the couch at home and surf Amazon and Old Navy online.
 We eat popcorn and hang out in jammies.
 It’s comfortable and doesn’t cause extra stress.

-- The more you try to control, the more out of control your kid will feel.
+The more you try to control, the more out of control your child will feel.
 Why?
 Because you can’t be there when it comes time to actually go back to school.
 You can help prepare, but you can’t stop back to school from coming.
-You don’t know what the kids will be like or how the day will go, so don’t try to pretend like you do for your kid.
-Your intentions may be good, but in practice it does the opposite for kids.
-And all these unknowns are things your kid already knows are there; don’t take that away from him or try to make him believe it will all go a certain way.
+You don’t know what the kids will be like or how the day will go, so don’t try to pretend like you do for your child.
+Your intentions may be good, but in practice, it does the opposite for kids.
+And all these unknowns are things your child already knows are there; don’t take that away from him or try to make him believe it will all go a certain way.
 That’s a part of life and he’s learning how to cope with the unknown.
-So when he asks questions, it’s okay to say something like, “I don’t know sweetheart.
+So when he asks questions, it’s OK to say something like, “I don’t know sweetheart.
 But you know what?
-No matter what, it will all be okay because your teacher and your family are on your side.
+No matter what, it will all be OK because your teacher and your family are on your side.
 Ask questions if you’re not sure.
 It’s all part of learning.”